Star-studded Padres and Mets square off in wild-card round

 A couple of baseball’s biggest spenders, one from each coast, primed to square off in a best-of-three National League wild-card series at Citi Field beginning Friday night.
 Two wins earns a Division Series date with the powerhouse Dodgers.

-“This is not playing the long game here.
-This is the short game,” Mets manager Buck Showalter said.
-“It’s a different time of the year.”
+”This is not playing the long game here.
+This is the short game,” Mets manager Buck Showalter said Thursday. ”It’s a different time of the year.”

 No doubt, both clubs feel the pressure and urgency that comes with knowing one bad weekend means the sudden end of a promising season filled with big expectations.